 No way!
 How to read it?

-Actually, GitHub has created a complicated, but smart system to keep the data.
+To read or analyze the archived data, programmers of the future will follow a series of steps.
+GitHub has created a complicated but smart system to keep the data.
 Thus, let’s see how everything works.

 Due to the fact that the information is kept in the form of QR codes, future programmers will need to decode it.
 So to say, make the information readable for a machine.
+Once decoded, users will be able to access the archived data for further analysis.
 However, this is only the first step.
 As the information you get after decoding is compressed, future DevOps will need to decompress it to make it meaningful.
-After that they will get an archive file which contains a software project’s repository.
+After that, they will get an archive file that contains a software project’s repository.
 And it will be like a book for them to read, as one repository can contain many files.
-But they could read it only if they find a machine which will be able to read this binary code, consisting of ones and zeros, like 11010100.
+But they could read it only if they found a machine that will be able to read this binary code, consisting of ones and zeros, like 11010100.

 What about the language?

-Nowadays the human language of coding is English, no matter what popular programming languages are used (Java, Python, JavaScript, Ruby), but who knows what will happen in the future and which language will be in favor.
+Nowadays, the human language of coding is English, no matter what popular programming languages are used (Java, Python, JavaScript, Ruby), but who knows what will happen in the future and which language our descendants will select.
 That is why they provide information in other languages as well.
-So, future ‘kids’ will have a possibility to read the “Guide to the GitHub Code Vault” in five languages.
+So, future ‘kids’ will have the possibility to read the “Guide to the GitHub Code Vault” in five languages.

-In the beginning we said that there is just one single snapshot of the data.
+In the beginning, we said that there is just one single snapshot of the data.
 But what if a natural disaster happens or an intruder comes across right now?
-What will be with all those efforts and resources?
+What will happen with all those efforts and resources?
 They will be lost for good.
 So, just because of this “in case” it is always better to have a backup.
-It will help to protect your code not only for future generations, but also for future reference which you will definitely need earlier in your life.
-Moreover, GitProtect.io provides you with unlimited retention – and it is much more than 1,000 years so you can use it to archive your old, unused repositories.
+It will help to protect your code not only for future generations, but also for future search reference, which you will definitely need earlier in your life.

 Comments are closed.